ixanza/Equanimity/README.md

 - SkyUI
 - Lucien (If you set a nickname that's supported he can call you by that name)
 - XP32 Skeleton Styles
-- Combat Gameplay Overhaul (Some people don't like the leaning and head movement)

 **NOTE.
 Dodging is provided by the Mod "The Ultimate Dodge Mod".
 Please head to System > Controls > Sneak and change the Keybind to  whatever you want to use to dodge with.
 I recommend side mouse buttons.
 If you do not change this to something else, your character will not be able to sneak or will be stuck sneaking.**